zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 _Other than_ the fact that _some aspects_ of these situations can be usefully _visualized_ as changes to a two-dimensional diagram depicting an area with a boundary, what do these situations have to do with each other?
 They don't.
 Countries aren't Bayesian networks.
 They just aren't.
 Why would you expect to understand a machine-learning concept by telling a story about national borders?

 ------

+We're not done explaining the problem with unnautral categories yet.
+The gerrymandered _blegg\*_ boundary doesn't have the nice property of corresponding to the category labels in our nice factorized naïve Bayes model—but it still contains information.
+You can still do a Bayesian update on being told that an object belongs to the squiggly region in configuration space.

 [TODO Objection: but you can do Bayesian inference with the "gerrymandered" boundary!
 It still has a lot of mutual information with the data!
 Reply: but it increases the mean squared error of feature predictions.]